Chapter 3:

 I’m not Laufa.

-She stumbled forward and bumped into a table.
-The candle on it rattled.
+She stumbled forward and bumped into a table, rattling the lone candle.
 Behind her, she heard a soft cough.
 Fiann clutched at her tunic.
 She twisted away and tore the door open.

 Raindrops battered her face and ripped away the warmth of home.
-The air was freezing, the floor was wet against her bare feet.
+The air outside was freezing, the dirt wet against her bare feet.

 I’m an imposter.
 I’m just a thief who stole her face.